jwadow/agentic-prompts/commands/subtask-code.md

 Because it will provide a lot of information in the output, you must assess whether it has done everything correctly, whether there are any errors, simplifications, or omissions.
 There is no shame in seeing an agent's mistake and creating a new one.
 Quality code without errors is much more profitable than trying to play on the user's inattention.
 Do not take the agent's words about the finality of the decision on faith.
+Do not shorten the system_prompt anywhere unless it is specified for you, for example, the part with tests.
+You can add new items.
+But do not delete or shorten the existing ones.
-IMPORTANT: ALWAYS ASK ME BEFORE CREATING AGENTS.
+IMPORTANT: ALWAYS ASK ME BEFORE CREATING AGENTS IN THE FUTURE.
+FOR NOW, CREATE THEM WITHOUT QUESTION.
-ALWAYS USE MY LANGUAGE, THIS TEXT IS A COPYPASTE!
+ALWAYS CREATE SUBTASK IN USER'S LANGUAGE (e.g., English, Russian, Chinese), THIS TEXT IS AN ENGLISH COPYPASTE!